Let food be your medicine

 Causes of cramps in the legs

 Omega-3 fatty acid deficiency

 A low level of sodium in the blood maybe due to sweating of diarrhoea.

 Causes of cramps in other parts of the body including the feet and legs

 Lactic acid build-up.

 Smoking tobacco constricts the blood vessels and can cause poor circulation which can lead to cramp especially in the feet and legs.

 A common side effect of many prescription drugs is to cause cramps.
 For example, diuretics that are taken for high blood pressure or heart disorders can cause an imbalance of potassium and magnesium levels which can lead to cramps.
 Cholesterol is required for the body to make vitamin D and vitamin D is required for proper calcium absorption and thyroid function, therefore drugs which lower the body’s level of cholesterol can interfere with levels of vitamin D and calcium which can lead to muscle pain and cramps.
-Check that medications are not the cause of muscle cramps by asking the doctor for an alternative and see if the cramps go away or try natural remedies which will not cause this nutrient imbalance.
 Some examples of drugs that can cause cramps are:

 Albuterol, Proventil and Ventolin (all used to treat asthma)

 Furosemide (a diuretic)